Thinkmill/react-testing/README.md

-# Testing React.js Applications Examples
+# Testing React Applications Examples

+This repo showcases how to test various parts of a common React/Redux app using Mocha, `expect` and `enzyme`.
+You can see a guide using these examples over in the [`react-boilerplate` docs](https://github.com/mxstbr/react-boilerplate/blob/e5eeffb311b82a4a538a4d6e6d7e6a227d3d0ea6/docs/testing/README.md)!

-These are the examples of a talk I held at the Vienna React.js Meetup (and of a blogpost that is going to be published soon™) about "Testing React.js Applications"!
+> These are the examples of a talk I held at the Vienna React.js Meetup about "Testing React.js Applications"!

 ## Setup